-- (i) the Group has a legally enforceable right to set off current tax assets against current tax liabilities; and - (ii) the deferred tax assets and the deferred tax liabilities relate to income taxes levied by the same taxation authority on either: - 1) the same taxable entity; or - 2) different taxable entities which intend to settle current tax assets and liabilities on a net basis, or to realize the assets and liabilities simultaneously, in each future period in which significant amounts of deferred tax liabilities or assets are expected to be settled or recovered.

-(r) Earnings per share
+- (i) the Group has a legally enforceable right to set off current tax assets against current tax liabilities; and - (ii) the deferred tax assets and the deferred tax liabilities relate to income taxes levied by the same taxation authority on either: - 1) the same taxable entity; or - 2) different taxable entities which intend to settle current tax assets and liabilities on a net basis, or to realize the assets and liabilities simultaneously, in each future period in which significant amounts of deferred tax liabilities or assets are expected to be settled or recovered. - (r) Earnings per share

 The Group discloses the Company's basic and diluted earnings per share attributable to ordinary shareholders of the Company.
 The basic earnings per share are calculated as the profit attributable to the ordinary shareholders of the Company divided by the weighted-average number of ordinary shares outstanding.
-The diluted earnings per share are calculated as the profit attributable to ordinary shareholders of the Company divided by the weighted-average number of ordinary shareholders of the Company divided by the weighted-average number of ordinary shares outstanding after adjustment for the effects of all dilutive potential ordinary shares, such as convertible bonds and employee compensation.
+The new issuance of shares due to capitalization of earnings or capital surplus is adjusted retrospectively.
+The adjustment is also made retrospectively when the date of capitalization of earnings or capital surplus falls before the issuance date of financial statement.
+The diluted earnings per share are calculated as the profit attributable to ordinary shareholders of the Company divided by the weighted-average number of ordinary shares outstanding after adjustment for the effects of all dilutive potential ordinary shares, such as convertible bonds and employee compensation.